Fresh Fibers: How Much Does It Cost to Carpet a 10×12 Room?

 Don’t be tempted to skimp or skip on the padding below your carpet just because you’ll never see it.
 “Padding matters.
 It feels so nice to walk on a nice, thick pad in bare feet, so it’s worth it to splurge on great padding,” says Shannon Watkins, a top real estate agent in the McDonough, Georgia area.

 If you’ve ever walked on a carpet covering concrete with no padding in between, you know how hard it is on your feet and your knees.
-But padding isn’t just nice to walk on — it serves as added insulation to keep heat and cold from seeping through the floor, dampens sound, and reduces allergens, too.
-Carpet padding ranges in price from between $.25 to $1.20 per square foot, which calculates out to a range of $30 to $144 for your 10×12 project.
+But padding isn’t just nice to walk on—it serves as added insulation to keep heat and cold from seeping through the floor, dampens sound, and reduces allergens, too.
+Carpet padding costs between $0.75 and $2.00 per square foot, which amounts to a range of $90 to $240 for your 10×12 project.

 Installation

-You’ll also need to account for any labor costs associated with the carpet install.
-Home Depot offers free installation if you purchase your carpet and padding directly from them.
-But other companies do charge for installation, either by a per project or room cost, or by the square foot.
-Generally, you can expect to add between $1 to $2 per square foot for installation.
-This translates to a cost range of $120 to $240 to install carpet in a 10×12 room.
+You’ll also need to account for any labor costs associated with the carpet installation.
+Home Depot offers free services in some locations with a minimum purchase of $699.
+But other companies do charge for installation, either per project, room or square foot.
+Generally, you can expect to add between $0.50 and $1.50 per square foot for professional installation.
+This translates to a cost range of $60 to $180 to install carpet in a 10×12 room.

 Choosing a fiber and style for your 10×12 space